v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 :meth:`model_run` in itself is a generator, that can yield :class:`ActionStep` objects back to the gui, such as a :class:`PrintHtml`.

-The action objects can than be used a an element of the actions list returned by the :meth:`ApplicationAdmin.get_actions` method:
+The action objects can then be used as an element of the actions list returned by the :meth:`ApplicationAdmin.get_actions` method:

 .. literalinclude:: ../../../../camelot_example/application_admin.py